PCOS/PCOD Problem Treatment - Homeopathic Cure

 Regular physical exercise and consumption of green vegetables and fresh fruits are the best natural ways to control insulin resistance.

 Studies reveal that the more weight you gain, the higher your chances of becoming insulin resistant which brings us back to having a lot of testosterone which disrupts or stops your ovulation.
-That is how it hinders pregnancy.
+It affects overall metabolism.
+And it is responsible for causing infertility.

+Hormone imbalance is commonly observed in PCOS cases.
 Both men and women have male hormones, which are referred to as androgens.
-However, men have higher levels of these hormones compared to women.
+However, women have much lower levels of these hormones compared to men.
 The examples of such male hormones include testosterone and androsterone.

 When a woman’s body produces a higher amount of androgens, she starts experiencing male characteristics like the growth of hair on the chin, gaining weight around the abdomen, and hair thinning, etc. A woman can also experience irregular ovulation and periods.
 The excess male hormones can prevent her from ovulating and also affects the development of eggs, properly.